-- Describe how the applicant will identify and assess the proposed assistance, and detail how effective TTA will be delivered. - Detail how the applicant will accomplish each of the deliverables listed in the Programspecific Information section. - Provide specific information on any materials to be developed and/or technical assistance to be provided. - Provide a complete description of the methods employed for TTA delivery (e.g., interactive and engaging training, distance learning, process for information assessment, and revision), including coordination of timelines for training approval. - Demonstrate a comprehensive plan for transferring knowledge, best practices, and assistance to the criminal justice field, including a description of how the applicant would work on behalf of BJA and other partners in providing these services. - Provide a timeline (as an attachment) for completing the deliverables and identify the percentage of time to be dedicated by individuals responsible for those tasks.
+- Describe how the applicant will identify and assess the proposed assistance, and detail how effective TTA will be delivered - Detail how the applicant will accomplish each of the deliverables listed in the Programspecific Information section. - Provide specific information on any materials to be developed and/or technical assistance to be provided. - Provide a complete description of the methods employed for TTA delivery (e.g., adult learning principles, development sources, distance learning, process for information assessment, and revision), including coordination of timelines for training approval. - Articulate the applicant's vision of the role of TTA for grantees and non-grantees, if applicable. - Demonstrate a comprehensive plan for transferring knowledge, best practices, and assistance to the criminal justice field, including a description of how the applicant would work on behalf of BJA and other partners in providing these services. - Provide a timeline (as an attachment) for completing the deliverables and identify the percentage of time to be dedicated by individuals responsible for those tasks.

-3. Capabilities and Competencies (35 percent)
+3. Capabilities and Competencies (30 percent)

 - Provide a detailed description of the capacity of the organization and the key personnel to deliver the required services and perform the key tasks outlined in the timeline. - Clearly articulate the organization's history of implementation of TTA on a national scale.
-Illustrate the ability to manage complex training/technical assistance and projects effectively. - Describe the management structure, staffing, and in-house or contracted capacity to complete each of the potential trainings or projects outlined.
+Illustrate the ability to manage complex training/technical assistance/national center programs and projects effectively. - Describe the management structure, staffing, and in-house or contracted capacity to complete each of the potential trainings or projects outlined.
 Describe how the management structure and staffing will facilitate the delivery of the required services.
-The management and organizational structure described should match the staffing needs necessary to accomplish the tasks outlined in the Timeline/Project Plan.
+The management and organizational structure described should match the staffing needs necessary to accomplish the tasks outlined in the Timeline/Project Plan. - Describe the qualifications/capabilities of any proposed subrecipient(s).
+These should tie clearly to any relevant memorandum of understanding or letters of support from partners. - Illustrate the ability to manage complex training/technical assistance/resource center programs and projects effectively. - Detail the organization's experience in supporting successful completion of training programs and projects. - Include résumé(s)/curricula vitae of key project staff demonstrating expertise and experience that is specific to the objective and deliverables proposed.

-- Describe the qualifications/capabilities of any proposed subrecipient(s).
-These should be clearly linked to any relevant memorandum of understanding or letters of support from partners. - Illustrate the ability to manage complex training/technical assistance programs and projects effectively. - Detail the organization's experience in supporting successful completion of training programs and projects. - Include résumé(s)/curricula vitae of key project staff demonstrating expertise and experience that is specific to the objective and deliverables proposed. - Provide specific examples of the organization's experience partnering with other entities to generate products (e.g., TTA, searchable repositories of project relevant resources, and topical reports addressing identified needs of the field). - Attach three examples of high quality products the organization has produced that demonstrate the ability to communicate effectively with stakeholders (e.g., fact sheet, research brief, link to archived webinar, TA final report with recommendations, graphics, etc.).
+- Provide specific examples of the organization's experience partnering with other entities to generate products (e.g., TTA, resource centers). - Attach three examples of high-quality products the organization has produced that demonstrate the ability to communicate effectively with stakeholders (e.g., fact sheet, research brief, link to archived webinar, TA final report with recommendations, graphics, etc.)